apiflask/apiflask/docs/configuration.md

 It's useful when you are running the API behind a reverse proxy with a URL prefix.

-Notice the `servers` field will not exist when the request context is not available (e.g. `flask spec`).
+Notice the `servers` field will not exist when the request context is not available (e.g. `flask spec` command).

 !!! tip